FAQ

 Abilities, Examinations & Qualifications

-An increasing number of university and graduate programs offer degrees in English.
+An increasing number of university and graduate schools offer degrees in English.
 If you wish to enroll in a degree program in English, Japanese language proficiency is often not required.

 If you wish to study at a university where classes are taught in Japanese or both Japanese and English, you will need to have at least an N2 level in the Japanese Language Proficiency Test (JLPT), and a score of 2.50 on the Examination for Japanese University Admission for International Students (EJU) (excluding the writing section).
 However, this is only a guideline.